-Cloteal will be presenting at Tender Table in Providence, RI on November 3.
+Cloteal will be presenting at Tender Table on November 3 at AS220 in Providence, RI.

 Cloteal L. Horne is a dynamic actress, teacher, director, and theatre-maker.
 Born-and-bred in San Diego California.
 Her theatre credits include, Off-Broadway: The Steadfast (Slant Theatre Project); Dirty Blood (Billie Holiday Theatre).
 Regional: Merchant of Venice, Two Gentlemen of Verona, Comedy of Errors, A Midsummer Night’s Dream, Christmas at Pemberley (Shakespeare & Co.); Saturday Night/Sunday Morning (Lyric Stage Company, Elliot Norton Nominee); She A Gem (New York Theatre Workshop); To Kill a Mockingbird (Weston Playhouse); A Funny Thing Happened…(BarnStormers); The Clothesline Muse (Aion Productions); How We Got On (CompanyOne, Elliot Norton Nominee); The Gift Horse, Romeo & Juliet, To Kill A Mocking Bird (New Repertory Theatre); Othello (Actors' Shakespeare Project); Little Row Boat, BlueShift (Huntington Theatre Company), Black Odyssey (Trinity Rep.), Venus (Brown/Trinity).
 She Assistant Directed the Award Winning Production of ‘School For Scandal’, Off-Broadway with Red Bull Theatre Company.
 And served as an Ambassador for the New York Shakespeare Society, helping engage New York Communities in the Bard.
 Holds a B.F.A in Theatre Arts from Boston University, and is working towards receiving her M.F.A in Acting Program at Brown University/Trinity Rep.